-In addition to area comprehensive plans, local governments on James Island came together in 2016 and created to recently create.
-The Folly Road Corridor Overlay Zoning District (FRC-0).
+In addition to area comprehensive plans, local governments on James Island came together in 2016 and created The Folly Road Corridor Overlay Zoning District (FRC-0).
 This Overlay fronts on the east and west sides of Folly Road from its intersection with Tatum Road south to Folly River.
-The FRC-0 district was adopted to implement traffic safety measures, to improve the visual character of the corridor, and to create consistency between the Town of James Island, the City of Folly Beach, the City of Charleston, and unincorporated

-Charleston County concerning land use and design standards.
-While the City of Charleston did not adopt the Overlay, the other jurisdictions along the roadway have done so, and it is the intent of all jurisdictions to work cooperatively together on Folly Road related issues.
+The FRC-O district was adopted to implement traffic safety measures, to improve the visual character of the corridor, and to create consistency between the Town of James Island, the City of Folly Beach, the City of Charleston, and unincorporated Charleston County concerning land use and design standards.
+It is the intent of all jurisdictions to work cooperatively together on Folly Road related issues.

-Currently an effort is underway to perform A Complete Streets Corridor Study and Engineering Report for Folly Road; he project is called ReThink Folly was completed in 2016.
-Participants in this effort included the Berkeley/Charleston/Dorchester Council of Governments (BCD-COG), the South Carolina Department of Transportation (SCDOT), the Charleston Area Regional Transit Authority (CARTA), the Town of James Island, the City of Charleston, the City of Folly Beach, Charleston County, and key advocacy organizations such as Charleston Moves, the Coastal Conservation League and Lowcountry Local First. the Palmetto Cycling Coalition.
-The vision included in the ReThink Folly Plan includes greater vehicular capacity, friendly spaces and environments for walking and bicycling, innovative storm water management techniques, and convenient and efficient mass transit options.
+A Complete Streets Corridor Study and Engineering Report for Folly Road called ReThink completed 2016.
+Participants in this effort included in Berkeley/Charleston/Dorchester Council of Governments (BCD-COG), the South Carolina Department of Transportation (SCDOT), the Charleston Area Regional Transit Authority (CARTA), the Town of James Island, the City of Charleston, the City of Folly Beach, Charleston County, and key advocacy organizations such as Charleston Moves, the Coastal Conservation League and Lowcountry Local First.
+The vision included in the ReThink Folly Plan includes friendly spaces and environments for walking and bicycling, innovative storm water management techniques, and convenient and efficient mass transit options.
 The plan also addresses land use and devises a landscape and urban design concept for the roadway that encourages pedestrian activity and presents a pleasing face for James Island's Main Street.

 In 2017 a Steering Committee composed of various community and municipal stakeholders was selected to act as a recommending body to the ReThink Folly project.
 Reveer Group, LLC. presented a plan to segment 5 sections of the Folly Road corridor for either sidewalks or a 12' multi use path along the west side of Folly Road between the Ellis Creek and Sol Legare.
 Monthly meetings throughout the remainder of 2017 and 2018 included the establishment of funding sources, priority of segments, phases of the project and feasibility of recommendations presented by the committee.
 Ultimately the committee successfully agreed on prioritization of goals and narrowed down proposed design alternatives.
-In March of 2019, following public bid, Toole Design Group was unanimously selected to act as Program Manager of the Plan...
+In March of 2019, following public bid, Toole Design Group was unanimously selected to act as Program Manager of the Plan.
 ReThink Folly Road successfully held its first "State of the Plan" event in March of 2020.
 This event allowed staff and program managers to offer updates and outline future phases of the Plan for residents of James Island.